ngohaihue123/craco-react-typescript-base/README.md

-# Getting Started with Create React App
+# Initialize react app source base with typescript and craco

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This source base project react config with craco +typescrip and popular libarary like i18n, styled-components

 ## Available Scripts